Operation Frantic: Luftwaffe Raid

-What was unknown at the time is that after the raid on Ruhland, the attacking B-17s were being shadowed from a distance by a Luftwaffe Heinkel He 111 bomber, which identified the Ukrainian airfields where they landed.
+What was unknown at the time is that after the raid on Ruhland, the attacking B-17s were being shadowed from a distance by a Luftwaffe Heinkel He 111 bomber, which identified the Soviet airfields where they landed.
 Other sources indicate that the Germans were already aware of the locations and had assembled a strike force at Minsk in anticipation.

 On the early morning of 22 June, the Combat Wing of B-17s which earlier landed at Poltava sustained severe losses in a German air attack.
 Hungarian planes also participated in the attack.
 Personnel were alerted at approximately 2330 hours when it was announced that German bombers had crossed the front lines in the general direction of Poltava.
 At 0030 hours, Pathfinder aircraft released flares directly above the airfield and ten minutes later the first bombs were dropped.
 For almost two hours, an estimated 75 Luftwaffe bombers attacked the base, exhibiting a very high degree of accuracy.
 Nearly all bombs were dropped in the dispersal area of the landing ground where only B-17s were parked, indicating without question that the B-17s constituted the specific objective of the raiders.

 Of the 73 B-17s which had landed at Poltava, 47 were destroyed and most of the remainder severely damaged.
 One American B-17 copilot, Joseph Lukacek, was killed.
 His captain, Raymond Estele, was severely wounded and died later; several other men suffered minor injuries.
 The stores of fuel and ammunition brought so laboriously from the United States were also destroyed.
 Three days after the attack, only nine of the 73 aircraft at Poltava were operational.
 The truck-mounted 50-caliber machine guns that the Soviet high command insisted would be adequate had no effect on the Luftwaffe, as no aircraft were shot down or disabled.
-Also, Russian and American fighter aircraft were not allowed to take off (by Soviet high-command) to engage the Luftwaffe during this attack; the reason for this is unclear.
+Also, Soviet and American fighter aircraft were not allowed to take off (by Soviet high-command) to engage the Luftwaffe during this attack; the reason for this is unclear.